MileHacker Logo

 Exploring Tracks

-Closed-toe shoes are useful for light exploring on less developed tracks.
+Closed-closed-toe shoes are useful for light exploring on not as many developed tracks.

 Off-road paths